naim-r4h/SoftwareEngineering/README.md

 Agile's incremental approach allowed the app to be developed feature by feature—starting with basic UI creation, input validation, followed by API integration, and while simultaneously integrating testing and feedback at different stages.
 This flexibility ensured that any issues or changes in requirements were addressed promptly without disrupting the entire project.
 Unlike the Waterfall methodology, which follows a rigid, sequential process, Agile allowed for overlapping phases (e.g., testing alongside development), reducing the risk of delivering a product that didn't meet user expectations.
 I was able to focus on new tasks without completing the initial draft, taking into account feedback like logos, themes, etc., allowing the UI design to evolve quickly and avoid time-wasting.

 The first sprint included the development of a basic template, defining the structure of the container, and adding placeholders for the header, search form, and result section.
 This followed design principles such as simplicity and modularity to enable scalability when adding new features.
-The second sprint focussed more on the functionality side of things, creating javascript and testing modules to bring the app to life.
+The second sprint focussed more on the functionality side of things, creating javascript and testing modules to bring the app to life

 In a sequence of planning and execution, components were incrementally added: the addition of a search box and the logic for handling errors.
 The functions validate the inputs for certain set criteria, reflecting risk mitigation practices in grace handling of invalid data.
 In the implementation stage, the features were adapted to meet the requirements of the project by integrating the AviationStack API.
 The critical element of the Monitoring and Control phase was testing, used with unit tests in Jest to verify input validation and API integration; this simulates edge cases to handle errors before deployment.